Quadratic differentials, measured foliations and metric graphs on punctured surfaces: Proof of Theorem

+Following the notation introduced earlier, $\mathcal{MF}_0(n,m)$ is the space of measured foliations on $\C^\ast$ with pole-singularities of orders $n$ and $m$ at $0$ and $\infty$ that have the prescribed asymptotic data at the two poles.

+Topologically, a punctured plane can be thought of as a bi-infinite Euclidean cylinder.
+Any measured foliation in $\mathcal{MF}_0(n,m)$ can be decomposed into a foliation without any prong-singularities on a finite-modulus annulus $A$ in the middle of the cylinder, and two model foliations in punctured-disk neighborhoods of the two ends, i.e.\ around $0$ and $\infty$, that lie in $\mathcal{P}_n$ and $\mathcal{P}_m$ respectively.

-\begin{defn} The \textit{transverse measure} of a foliation $F$ in $\mathcal{F}(n,m)$ shall refer to the transverse measure of {the homotopy class of} a loop around the puncture(s), unless otherwise specified.
-(See Definition \ref{tm}.) \end{defn}
+In what follows, the \textit{transverse measure} $\tau_F$ of a foliation $F \in \mathcal{MF}_0(n,m)$ shall refer to the transverse measure of {the homotopy class of} a loop around the puncture(s), unless otherwise specified.
+(See Definition \ref{tm}.)